Best Climbing Pants

 These pants are made from a combination of Prana’s Zion fabric and other synthetic materials for a soft, comfortable feel that is both relatively durable and easy to move around in.

-Provided that you find a pair that is well-fitting, these climbing pants are a fantastic choice for someone who wants great flexibility and overall comfort while they climb.
+These climbing pants are a fantastic choice for someone who wants great flexibility and overall comfort while they climb.

 - Great range of motion